parElement

 Certain paragraph styling like

-A proper distinction between paragraphs and other text helps people who rely on assistive technologies (such as screen readers) navigate and understand the document properly.
-Currently, this only applies to HTML export since Typst does not yet output accessible PDFs, but support for this is planned for the near future.
+A proper distinction between paragraphs and other text helps people who rely on Assistive Technology (AT) (such as screen readers) navigate and understand the document properly.

 -